apache/flink/docs/dev/stream/state/custom_serialization.md

   - State is written in schema *A*.
  2. **Take a savepoint**
   - The serializer snapshot is extracted via the `TypeSerializer#snapshotConfiguration` method.
-  - The serializer snapshot is written to the savepoint, as well as the already-deserialized state bytes (with schema *A*).
+  - The serializer snapshot is written to the savepoint, as well as the already-serialized state bytes (with schema *A*).
  3. **Restored execution re-accesses restored state bytes with new state serializer that has schema _B_**
   - The previous state serializer's snapshot is restored.
   - State bytes are not deserialized on restore, only loaded back to the state backends (therefore, still in schema *A*).